waffleio/waffle.io-takeout/INSTALL.md

 To register an OAuth application, first click on your profile icon.
 From there, navigate to Settings->Applications and to the Developer Applications tab.
 Select 'Register New Application.'

-Make sure the Homepage URL and Authorization Callback match the URL for your Waffle Takeout installation.
+Make sure the Homepage URL and Authorization Callback match the URL for your Waffle Takeout installation: `https://waffle.company.com` (just the base url for where it's installed, no special path required).

 When configuring your GitHub Enterprise url on the admin settings page, make sure to include the protocol ("https://") in the url.